app-generator/app-generator/docs/source/_templates/components/django-cli-install.rst

 ------------------

 Download a starter that supports the Django CLI package: `Datta Able </product/datta-able/django/>`__ (Free) or `Dynamic Django </onboarding-kit/>`__ (Paid) via **Onboarding Kit** Bundle.
-Once the sources are downloaded, unzip the sources and inspect the files
+Once the project is downloaded, unzip it and inspect the files.

 .. code-block:: shell